esciencecenter-digital-skills/python-intermediate-development-tno/episodes/14-collaboration-using-git.md

 In Git, all branches are equal - there is nothing special about the `main` branch.
 It is called that by convention and is created by default, but it can also be called something else.
-A good example is `gh-pages` branch which is often the source branch for website projects hosted on GitHub (rather than `main`).

 ::::::::::::::::::::::::::::::::::::::::::::::::::